rainerbrendle/-records-/README.md

 # {records}
-Final {records} architecture specification for a Active Database Cluster.
+Final {records} architecture specification for the creation of an Active Database Cluster of immutable records.

 (c) 2023 Rainer Brendle, Port Charlotte, FL, USA